Wellness Walks

 Darren tells us:

-bring.
+.
 I am drawn to the opportunity of being a trustee at Wellness Walks particularly due to the combination of

 walking and mental health.
 I recognise the importance of the physical and mental health benefits Wellness